thomasfredericks/MicroNet/README.md

 ### Maximum name length

-The maximum length of the device name (including the null terminator), that you should respect, is defined by :
+The maximum length of the device name (including the null terminator), that you should respect, is defined by:
 ```cpp
 MICRO_NET_NAME_MAX_LENGTH
 ```